6

 2

-Nestled within the lawns and grounds of Stede Court Estate, The Coach House is a hidden gem surrounded by the rolling Kentish countryside of the North Downs Area of Outstanding Natural Beauty.
+Set within the grounds of the Stede Court Estate, The Coach House sits quietly in the rolling countryside of the Kent North Downs Area of Outstanding Natural Beauty.
+Surrounded by open fields and woodland, this countryside holiday home offers a private, well-equipped base for groups looking to spend unhurried time together in a rural setting.

 Select your dates to check availability